Frequently Asked Questions.

 However, our partners are licensed to provide SwimEye products to our most active markets.

-If SwimEye is purchased through one of a partner, we remain in close contact “behind the scenes” to ensure clients receive the same high-quality products, service and product support.
+If SwimEye is purchased through one of our partners, we remain in close contact “behind the scenes” to ensure clients receive the same high-quality products, service and product support.

 Q: Who is Davo AS?

 A: Davo AS is the business entity which operates SwimEye.
 SwimEye is the name of our flagship product and the SwimEye name is also used as our corporate identity.
 SwimEye is a Trade Mark of Davo AS.